Smoke ring (cooking)

 A smoke ring is a region of pink colored meat in the outermost 8-10 millimeters of smoked meats.
 It is usually seen on smoked chicken, pork, and beef.
-There is some debate as to whether or not the presence of the smoke ring is actually an indicator of quality of the finished barbecue product but it is widely considered to be a desirable characteristic of barbecue.
+It is widely considered to be a desirable characteristic of barbecue.

 Occurrence

 The pinkish color in meat is typically due to the presence of a compound called myoglobin.
 Myoglobin typically darkens and turns brown when heated above a certain temperature.
-This is why the perimeter of a cooked steak is darker in color than the red inside; as the lower temperature of the middle of the steak was not sufficient to cause the myoglobin to lose its pigment.
+This is why the perimeter of a cooked steak is darker in color than the red inside, as the lower temperature of the middle of the steak was too low to cause the myoglobin to lose its pigment.

-When smoking meat, a different process occurs than in other cooking methods.
+When smoking meat slowly, a different process occurs than in other cooking methods.
 Organic fuels such as wood and charcoal, when burned, produce nitrogen dioxide (NO_{2}) gas.
 When this gas dissolves into the meat, it reacts with the hydrogen molecules and becomes nitric oxide (NO).
 The NO combined with the myoglobin form a stable pink molecule that does not denature in the heat.
 The depth of the smoke ring is determined by how far the smoke can permeate into the meat.